polakowo/datadocs/docs/big-data/data-engineering.md

 - Companies today need to be able to reliably store, process and query its huge inflows.
 - As a result, the data infrastructure needs to be distributed, scalable (petabytes) and reliable.
+- Data engineering thinks about the end-to-end process as “data pipelines“.

 #### Data engineers